A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

 \section{An uncountable set of compactly generated simple groups}

-In \cite{CapraceDeMedts}, $\mathcal{S}$ is defined to be the set of non-discrete, compactly generated, topologically simple, totally disconnected, locally compact groups.
-P.-E.~Caprace and T.~De Medts remark that they do not know whether $\mathcal{S}$ contains uncountably many pairwise non-isomorphic compactly generated groups.
-In this section we prove that $\mathcal{S}$ is uncountable, by constructing the first uncountable set of pairwise non-isomorphic simple groups that are non-discrete, compactly generated, totally disconnected and locally compact.
+In \cite{CapraceDeMedts}, $\mathcal{S}$ is defined to be the set of non-discrete, topologically simple, totally disconnected, locally compact groups.
+Pierre-Emmanuel Caprace and Tom De Medts remark that they do not know whether $\mathcal{S}$ contains uncountably many pairwise non-isomorphic compactly generated groups.
+In this section we prove that $\mathcal{S}$ contains uncountably many isomorphism classes by constructing the first uncountable set of pairwise non-isomorphic simple groups that are non-discrete, compactly generated, totally disconnected and locally compact.
 In fact, we construct $2^{\aleph_0}$ such groups.

-In \cite{CapraceReidWillis} the known examples of groups in $\mathcal{S}$ are organised into five broad classes.
-The examples, of which there are countably many, that are structurally similar to the groups we describe here are due to M.~Burger and S.~Mozes (\cite{BurgerMozes}), R.~G.~M\"{o}ller and J.~Vonk (\cite{mollervonk}), and C.~Banks, M.~Elder and G.~A.~Willis (\cite{BanksElderWillis}).\\
+All the simple groups constructed in this paper have compact open subgroups that split nontrivially as direct products.
+The paper \cite{CapraceReidWillis} provides general results that apply to all compactly generated groups in $\mathcal{S}$ that enjoy the latter property; for example, they are all abstractly simple and non-amenable.
+Examples of compactly generated groups in $\mathcal{S}$ that are structurally similar to the groups we describe here are due to Marc Burger and Shahar Mozes (\cite{BurgerMozes}), R\"{o}gnvaldur G.~M\"{o}ller and Jan Vonk (\cite{mollervonk}), and Christopher Banks, Murray Elder and George A.~Willis (\cite{BanksElderWillis}).\\

 Recall from \cite[pp. 58]{serre:trees} the definition of Serre's property (FA).
 Suppose $G$ is a group acting on a tree $T$ without inversion.
 Let $\Fix_G(T)$ be the set of vertices of $T$ that are fixed by all elements in $G$.
 A group $G$ has property (FA) if $\Fix_G(T)$ is non-empty for any tree $T$ on which $G$ acts without inversion.
+There is a topological version of (FA), which we denote here by (FA$_t$), whereby a topological group $G$ has property (FA$_t$) if every continuous action of $G$ on a tree has either a fixed vertex or a (setwise) fixed edge (see \cite[Definition 2.3.4]{propertyT}, for example).
+Compact topological groups obviously satisfy (FA$_t$), and it is also clear that a topological group $G$ with a closed normal subgroup $N$ such that $N$ and $G/N$ both have (FA$_t$), itself enjoys (FA$_t$).

-For denumerable groups, having property (FA) is equivalent to being finitely generated but not an amalgam, with no quotient isomorphic to $\Z$ (see \cite[Theorem 15]{serre:trees}).
-A particularly rich class of groups (for our purposes) that all have property (FA) is the class of finitely generated torsion groups.
+A particularly rich class of discrete groups that all have property (FA) is the class of finitely generated torsion groups.

 \begin{proposition}[{\cite[Example 6.3.1]{serre:trees}}] A finitely generated torsion group has property (FA). \end{proposition}

 \begin{theorem}[{\cite[Theorem 28.7]{olshanski}}] For every sufficiently large prime number $p$, there is a continuum of pairwise non-isomorphic infinite groups of exponent $p$ all of whose proper nontrivial subgroups have order $p$. \end{theorem}